Learn how Vena reduces budgeting, reporting, and analysis times by 50%.

 Without centralized data management protocols, data security isn’t as tight, and companies are more susceptible to cyberthreats.
 Let these statistics be a reminder that no hybrid or remote work model is complete without the proper security protocols.

-57. More than half of companies surveyed (51%) plan to increase their IT and cybersecurity budgets in 2024.
+79. A 2024 Ziff Davis survey revealed two-thirds (66%) of companies plan to increase their IT and cybersecurity budgets this year.
 (Spiceworks Ziff Davis)

 Leveraging remote work opportunities can have long-lasting benefits for businesses.
 Specifically, remote work speaks to what employees want and can help companies increase productivity and efficiency while minimizing costs.